 Wilton & Bain, a global leadership advisory boutique, has secured investment from Beechbrook Capital to fund a management buyout as the Group targets further domestic and international growth.

 Founded in 2001 by entrepreneurs Jeremy Mobbs and Ben Latreuille, Wilton & Bain, which provides executive search, interim management/consulting and technology resourcing services, has become a market leader in the technology, professional services and converging digital markets.
-With offices in London, San Francisco and New York, Wilton & Bain has developed an unrivalled expertise in technology to focus on digital transformation for clients across TMT, retail, consumer, financial services, insurance and utilities.
+With offices in London, San Francisco New York and Frankfurt, Wilton & Bain has developed an unrivalled expertise in technology to focus on digital transformation for clients across TMT, retail, consumer, financial services, insurance and utilities.

 As demand for its services is expected to grow substantially, Wilton & Bain is planning to further expand its global footprint, whilst also driving growth from its WBMS Interim Management offering and contingent services through its WBRS brand.